 The Excitement Of Returning To Work

 Our first interview was with Gemma Lindeman, a Head of People & Culture at Kapiche.
-She said she felt both excited and guilty at the same time on the first day to work after the maternity leave.
+She said she felt both excited and guilty on the first day to work after the maternity leave.

 The Need For Strong Leadership

-Gemma suggested that the process of the organisations to create a more supportive environment needs to be led from the top down, and not just in words.
+Gemma suggested that the process of creating a more supportive environment needs to be led from the top down, and not just in words.

 She also stressed that the support has to include male employees.
 Working fathers also need assistance and understanding from the workplace to achieve a good balance between career and family.